Become a Leader for Healthy Schools

 Through school stores, vending machines, and other venues, most students have the opportunity to purchase snacks at school throughout the day.
 It is incumbent upon schools to support students in making healthy choices, and ensure the snacks accessible to students while on campus are nutritious.
 Smart Snacks in School refers to the national nutrition standards for foods and beverages sold during the school day.

-In this workshop, school administrators and school wellness committees will first learn about the nutrition standards and the school venues that are affected by the standards.
+In this workshop, participants will first learn about the nutrition standards and the school venues that are affected by the standards.
 Then, participants will practice using free tools and resources available to check common snack foods for Smart Snacks in School compliance.
 After creating a return-to-school plan for replacing junk foods with healthy options in their snack venues, participants will learn simple strategies for supporting student and staff health that go beyond the minimum requirements to more effectively foster a culture of health in their school community.

 After the training, participants will be able to: